 Ice Castles Coupon

 So to purchase tickets online, you also save money.
 You can purchase tickets there, however they’re standby tickets and there’s no guarantee that they’ll be available.

 Pricing ‘at the door‘ is as follows: General Admission (12+): $15/$18 and… Child (4-11): $10/$12

 Pricing online is as follows: General Admission (12+): $12.95 and… Child (4-11): $8.95

 Kids under 3 are free.

-To save money when purchasing your tickets online, use coupon code USFAMILY17 to save 20% or ICECUB17 to get $2 off each ticket.
+To save money when purchasing your tickets online, use coupon code HAPPYKIDS to save 15% on your tickets.
 These are set to expire at anytime so make sure to go sooner than later (plus, with warm weather ahead – who knows how long the ice castles will be around!?)

 We really enjoyed our trip there.
 It was really neat to see these huge castles make out of pure ice.
 And the huge hit was the ice slides, I couldn’t get little miss off of them once she discovered them!
 It was fun to see all the little caves within the castles too, the older kids really seemed to enjoy those.
 And they also had a few fire pits inside the castles as well to help warm up along the way.

 One tip we had was to leave the stroller at home, and bring a sled if you’ve got little ones!
 They get heavy after a while, and the sled is so nice to have!
 Plus, there’s quite a bit of loose ice and snow under your feet so it’s tough to walk around at certain points, and the sled works wonders there as well.